 Fully qualified professional, or Certified members, of PIBC in good standing have the exclusive right and privilege to utilize the professional title 'Registered Professional Planner' and designation 'RPP' in British Columbia and the Yukon.
 They may also use the designation 'MCIP' to indicate their professional status nationally with the Canadian Institute of Planners (CIP).

 PIBC admits new members in all categories throughout the year on a regular basis.
 Admissions of qualified individuals to membership are approved by the Institute's Board, which meets about five to six times each year.
 The process for applying for membership is different for different classes of membership.
 In some cases assessment of qualifications by the nationally-based Professional Standards Board (PSB) for the planning profession in Canada is required.
+Review the Roadmap to RPP which outlines the certification process.

 Please Note: PIBC, in cooperation with CIP and our affiliated professional planning associations across Canada, has undertaken a major review and renewal of our Membership criteria, requirements and processes.
 Substantial changes to the requirements for professional Membership and the process taken by membership applicants to become professional members of the Institute have resulted from this review.
 These changes came into effect, along with the Institute's revised bylaws, on June 11th, 2012.